frmb14/Language/README.md

 #### Basics
 ##### Configuration
 Open up tile class file **Language.php** inside the installation directory (default *vendor/frmb/language/src/Language/*), inside the __construct function there's block of configuration.
 There you will set what languages that the site will support, en (English) should always be included as it's default for unsupported languages.
-Then what ever language you insert is up to you for example: **sv** (Swedish), **dk** (Denmark) and **no** (Norwegian), do remember that if you enter a language in the configuration, you MUST create a file matching the language.
+Then whatever language you insert is up to you for example: **sv** (Swedish), **dk** (Denmark) and **no** (Norwegian), do remember that if you enter a language in the configuration, you MUST create a file matching the language.

 Verbose is a developer option and should always be set to FALSE on a live page, it will display debug information regarding what language files are being loaded.
 This can be toggled on the website by inserting `?verbose` (or if you already have a $_GET variable, `&verbose`, you know the drill).